 That the late Brig.
 Gen. Joseph B. Plummer, a graduate of the United States Military Academy, served honorably in the Florida and Mexican wars.
-At the breaking out of the rebellion he was a captain in command of two companies of the First United States Infantry, stationed at Fort Cobb in the Indian Territory.
-In Texas General Twiggs joined the Confederacy and surrendered his forces.
-A considerable force of rebels marching northward from Texas occupied Fort Washita the day Lieutenant-Colonel Emory evacuated it, and on the 5th of May, 1861, a large body of Texans occupied Arbuckle.
-The retreating Union forces were directed to concentrate at Fort Leavenworth, Kansas.
-Captain Plummer evacuated Fort Cobb May 5, and marching rapidly joined Lieutenant-Colonel Emory May 9, and proceeded to Kansas.
-He commanded the First United States Infantry at Wilson's Creek and was severely wounded.
-He became colonel of the Eleventh Missouri Volunteers, and for gallantry at Fredericktown, October, 1861, he was pro-moted to be a brigadier-general.
-He served with distinction in many battles, and died of his wound at Corinth, Miss., August 9, 1862, leaving a dependent widow.
+At the breaking put of the rebellion he was a captain in command of two companies of the First United States Infantry, stationed at Fort Cobb in the Indian Territery.
+In Texas General Iwiggs joined the Confederacy and surrendered his forces.
+A considerable force of bels marching northward from Texas, occupied Fort Washita the day Lieutenant-Bolonel Emory evacuated it, and on the 5th of May, 1861, a large body of Texans ocupied Arbuckle.
+The retreating Union forces were directed to concentrate at Fort avenworth, Kansas.
+Captain Plummer evacuated Fort Cobb May 5, and marching pidly joined Lieutenant-Colouel Emory May 9, and proceeded to Kansas.
+He comanded the First United States Infantry at Wilson's Creek and was severely wounded.
+He became colonel of the Eleventh Missouri Volunteers, and for gallantry at Frederickbown, October, 1861, he was promoted to be a brigadier-general.
+He served with dis-Inction in many battles, and died of his wounds at Corinth, Miss., August 9, 1862, leaving a dependent widow.

-Of the three officers with him when he evacuated Fort Cobb, two joined the Confederacy.
+Of the three officers with him when he evacuated Fort Cobb, two joined the Conderacy.
 He had two companies of infantry and but seven wagons for transportation of necessary supplies and seven camp women and their children.
-His own property he left behind, save what he placed in five large chests and intrusted to the care of Tucker Barton, the sutler, who was supposed to have engaged to take them to Fort Smith and ship them to Saint Louis.
-Barton, who, like his brother Captain Barton of the same command, joined the Confederacy, says he was to take them to New Orleans and ship them to New York City.
-The following is an extract from his affidavit:
+His own proptry he left behind, save what he placed in five large cheets and intrusted to the care of Tucker Barton, the sutler, who was supposed to have engaged to take them to Fort Smith and ship them to Saint Louis.
+Barton, who, like his brother Captain Barton, of the same command, joined the Confederacy, says he was to take them to New Orleans and ship them to New York City.
+The following is an extract from his affidavit : "At the time of said evacuation the United States did not have sufficient transpor-

-At the time of said evacuation the United States did not have sufficient transportation for the baggage and effects of the officers stationed at said post, for which reason Capt.
-J. B. Plummer, First Infantry, United States Army, intrusted to him, to be taken to New Orleans, and thence shipped to New York, if possible, several (he thinks seven) large chests, which he represented contained articles of great value, the collection of a lifetime; that a few days after leaving Fort Cobb his train was approached and surrounded by a large body of armed men from Texas, several hundred in number; that he was made prisoner by them on the ground that he was giving aid and comfort to the United States, the parties claiming to hold commissions from the State of Texas; that the chests, being marked in the name of the said Capt.
+"At the time of said evacuation the United States did not have sufficient transportation for the baggage and effects of the officers stationed at said post, for which reason Capt.
+J. B. Plummer, First Infantry United States Army, intrusted to him, to be taken to New Orleaus, and thence shipped to New York, if possible, several (he thinks seven) large chests, which he represented contained articles of great value, the collection of a lifetime; that a few days after leaving Fort Colb his train was approached and surrounded by a large body of armed men from Texas, several hundred in number; that he was made prisoner by them on the ground that he was giving aid and comfort to the United States, the parties claiming to hold commissions from the State of Texas; that the chests, being marked in the name of the said Capt.
 J. B. Plummer, United States Army, were declared forfeited, and were forcibly taken from his possession by said body of armed men.
-This was done partly in the Indian Territory and partly in the State of Texas, in the month of May, 1861.
+This was done partly in the Indian Territory and partly in the State of Texas, in the month of May.
+1861."